zwssunny/easychatgpt/README.md

 # Easy_ChatGPT for Android
 This repository contains the source code for a chat application that uses the OpenAI API and OkHttp for API integration.
 The app allows users to chat with an AI model that uses OpenAI's GPT-3 language model to generate responses.
-Untitled design

 Features

 Chat with an AI model using OpenAI's GPT-3 language model OkHttp used for API integration Simple and user-friendly interface Requirements